-Workload of Professional Librarians
+Workload of Professional Librarians and Archivists

-18.17 (a) The normal work week for a professional librarian shall be thirty-five (35) hours per week, scheduled fairly and equitably during the operating hours of the Libraries.
+18.17 (a) The normal work week for a professional librarian and archivist shall be thirty-five (35) hours per week, scheduled fairly and equitably during the operating hours of the Libraries.

-A librarian will not normally be required to work more than one (I) evening per week or on consecutive weekends.
+A librarian and archivist will not normally be required to work more than one (1) evening per week or on consecutive weekends.

-Librarians shall be entitled to request a flexible distribution of the thirty-five (35) hours per week for a specified period of time from the University Librarian/Dean, Faculty of Law or designate who shall consider accommodating such requests taking into account operational needs.
+Librarians and archivists shall be entitled to request a flexible distribution of the thirty-five (35) hours per week for a specified period of time from the University Librarian/Dean, Faculty of Law or designate who shall consider accommodating such requests taking into account operational needs.
 Where a request for the flexible distribution of the thirty-five (35) hours per week is denied, the University Librarian/Dean, Faculty of Law shall set out in a written reply to the employee the reasons for the denial.

-The workload of professional librarians shall, consistent with their specialties and qualifications, include public service, collections development, and bibliographic control.
-The workload of librarians shall, also consistent with a librarian's specialties and qualifications, include professional development, research and scholarship, and service to the University.
+The workload of professional librarians and archivists shall, consistent with their specialties and qualifications, include public service, collections development, and bibliographic control.
+The workload of librarians and archivists shall, also consistent with a librarian and archivist's specialties and qualifications, include professional development, research and scholarship, service to the University, and service to the external community (e.g., service to Aboriginal (Indigenous) communities) demonstrably relevant to the University's academic priorities.